 NJNG's commercial paper is sold through several commercial banks under an issuing and paying agency agreement and is supported by the \$250M NJNG Credit Facility.
-As of December 31, 2023 March 31, 2024, the unused amount there was \$199.3M available under the NJNG Credit Facility, including amounts allocated to the backstop under the commercial paper program and the issuance of letters of credit, was \$145.8M credit.
+As of March 31, 2024 June 30, 2024, there was \$199.3M \$249.3M available under the NJNG Credit Facility, including amounts allocated to the backstop under the commercial paper program and the issuance of letters of credit.